quarkly/developer-docs/docs/interface/work-area/pages-and-layers.md

 Choosing multiple elements

-If you need to choose several elements on the layers panel, click on them white-holding down the `Cmd (Ctrl)` key.
-To select a range of elements, click on the first on the list and then click on the last one while holding down the `Shift` key.
+If you need to choose several elements on the layers panel, click on them white-holding down the `Ctrl` or `⌘ (Cmd)` for MacOS.
+To select a range of elements, click on the first on the list and then click on the last one while holding down the `Shift` or `⇧ (Shift)` for MacOS.
 The range will be marked as selected from the first to the last item.
-To exclude an element from the selected range, click on it while holding down the `Cmd (Ctrl)` key.
+To exclude an element from the selected range, click on it while holding down the `Ctrl` or `⌘ (Cmd)` for MacOS.

 ---